j9recurses/calculatorApp/README.md

 When a user enters an operator or transform function, the operation is applied to the numbers entered.

-To put in the simplest terms, the calculator must store the following 4 variables to maintain its state:
+<span>To put in the simplest terms, the calculator must
+store the following 4 variables to maintain its state:

 result : i.e. the number to show the user